Krriyash/SimpleCrypt/SimpleCrypt/README.md

 Im quite new to Github, still exploring this vast space, a little overwhelmed by Im getting there.
 A lot of changes and improvements will follow.
 Im constantly trying to learn more.
 Not very skilled yet so we're gonna have quite a lot of mistakes.

+__**Licensing?**__

+Honestly, Im not too hellbent on putting up a license for this code, however, It'd be preffered if you would just personally approach me.